 ITSM platforms cover a much broader scope than a stand-alone help desk solution.
 They are typically built to support the end-to-end set of service management processes of the organization and often adhere to standards such as ITIL.
 The feature-set goes beyond the standard help desk features such as ticketing, time tracking, and knowledge base to include things like IT asset management, configuration management, account management, service request fulfillment, and survey management.
 The enhanced feature-set of an ITSM platform is important for companies whose helpdesk functions have a lot of dependencies on other IT functions and/or help desk agents need direct access to ITSM resources like the CMDB, Change Records and Problem Management data.
 For large companies, a full-featured ITSM solution can provide the ability to scale, support distributed teams and global operations and manage a large network of suppliers and support providers.
 For smaller companies, ITSM platforms may not be entirely necessary but can provide some powerful capabilities to help the company manage their IT investments effectively as the company grows.

-A help desk in the context of IT, is a function responsible for answering the technical questions of users (typically employees, contractors and suppliers).
+A help desk in the context of IT is a function responsible for answering the technical questions of users (typically employees, contractors, and suppliers).
 Companies in the business of selling IT products and services to customers often have externally facing IT help desks as well to respond to questions from their customers.
 The questions and their answers are usually transferred using e-mail, telephone, website, or online chat.
 For those companies that subscribe to ITIL definitions. the help desk is a component of the service desk, concerned with end-user functionality and providing incident management to ensure customers’ issues are resolved quickly.
-Some common IT helpdesk tasks include:

 IT help desks may be structured as centralized or distributed operational functions provided either by company staff or by an outsourced provider.
 Many larger companies leverage multiple help desks along with a network of suppliers and subject matter experts for escalation support.